 Scammers can use many different ways to convince you on the phone to give them your information.
 Scamming you is what they do best and how they make their money.
 They steal your money.

-- You may receive a letter in the mail with the US social security government seal at the top.
+You may receive a letter in the mail with the US social security government seal at the top.
 It looks legitimate with the seal.
 It may state that the government is suspending your social security due to misinformation.
 You need to follow the link on the letter to go online to give the correct information.
-Again, your social security is your, so you hurry to the computer, follow the link and fill in the report.
-You have been scammed, and the dishonest thieves now have your identity information.
+Again, your social security is yours, so you hurry to the computer, follow the link and fill in the report and the dishonest thieves now have your identity information.

-- You may have received a letter with all the right logos that said you are going to get a cost of living increase.
-You are excited and without thinking you go directly to the computer and fill our all of the information.
+You may have received a letter with all the right logos that said you are going to get a cost of living increase.
+You are excited, and without thinking, you go directly to the computer and fill out all of the information.

 It is not just a phone call and letters.
-Scammers will devise any way possible to deceive you to obtain your identity information.
+Scammers will devise any way possible to deceive you into obtaining your identity information.